hapax/hapax.github.io/assets/simple-physics.md

 Thus, the box-counting dimension is $d = \log_3 2 \approx 0.63$.
 This is neither a point nor a line, but somewhere in between!

-*Self-similarity.* We have just discovered *fractals*: objects with non-integer box-counting dimension.
+*Self-similarity.* We have just discovered *fractals*: objects whose box-counting dimension is larger than the dimensionality of objects they are made out of.
 The Cantor set also exhibits a characteristic (though not necessary) feature of fractals, namely that it is *self-similar*.
 By construction, the section of the Cantor set from $[0, 1/3]$ looks